stechz/redoak/README.md

 # Diving in

+You will need node and npm to get started.

 The best way to get the gist of it is to try it.
 After you install redoak, just
 run: